uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ### Create your own Docker container

-You can create your own Docker container, build it, and upload/share them in the Docker hub or Gitlab container registry.
+You can create your own Docker container, build it, and upload/share them in the Docker hub or UAB GitLab container registry.

 Let us take a synthetic python code and formulate the packages/dependencies required to build your software container.
 Below is a python script that requires packages, namely, numpy, scipy, and matplotlib.
 Next, the steps to create a `Dockerfile` is illustrated.
 Let us name this script `python_test.py`.